Skip to Content

 My Real-World Bell Boot Protocol

-After 30 years managing horses in Louisiana — through Delta Downs racing, Fair Grounds training, and barn operations in Folsom — this is the protocol that prevents injuries without creating new problems.
+This is the protocol built from managing horses in Louisiana — through Delta Downs racing, Fair Grounds training, and barn operations at our Folsom facility — that prevents injuries without creating new problems.

 Young TBs in training: Pull-on rubber for all turnout and any work faster than a jog.
 No exceptions.
-I learned the hard way at Fair Grounds that an unbooted two-year-old in speed work is a risk not worth taking.
+An unbooted two-year-old in speed work is a risk not worth taking.

 Performance Quarter Horses: Boots for competition and pasture.
 Not daily arena work unless the horse has shown overreach tendency.
 Boot for the risk profile, not the discipline.

 Experienced trail and lesson horses with clean movement: No automatic boots.
-I assess terrain, duration, and conditions.
+Assess terrain, duration, and conditions.
 A three-day rocky ride with a tired horse at the end?
 Boot them.
 A neighborhood afternoon trail on familiar ground?
 Probably not.

 Any horse with corrective or therapeutic shoeing: Boots as shoe protection.
 A $200 farrier job justifies $35 in pull-on rubber without any debate.